0x59616e/SteinsOS/README.md

 ```

 # Contribution

-Pull requests, bug reports and any kind of suggestions are welcomed.
+Pull requests, bug reports and any kind of suggestion are very welcomed.